MVPet/Project-G.F.T/index.md

-<p>This is a personal project I have previously worked on in my spare time.
-The engine is a prototype 2D Platform Fighter engine that I hope to one day use to develop a game.</p>

-<h3><p align="center">The Engine:</p></h3>

-<p>The engine was developed using SDL2.1, Boost, and C++, but both game and engine are in the very early prototype stages (as seen below).</p>
+<p>The framework was developed using SDL2.1, Boost, and C++, but both demo and framework are in the very early prototype stages (as seen below).</p>

 <p>As for the design of the engine, I treated each "state" of the game as its own state and utilized a stack to manage these states (such as MenuState, BattleState, PauseState).
 This allows for each state to be self contained and can be stacked upon each other without fear of any conflicts happening. (e.g. I can just push PauseState on top of BattleState to pause the game and then pop it off to unpause the game).</p>

-<p>The engine also allows for basic graphic options such as different resolutions and fullscreen/windowed modes with borderless variants.
+<p>The framework also allows for basic graphic options such as different resolutions and fullscreen/windowed modes with borderless variants.
 The settings are saved in an ini file upon leaving the menu and are loaded at the game's initial startup.</p>

 <p>The Controls are contained in a singleton that houses all the necessary data for each player's controls.
 It is built off of SDL's Keyboard and GameController classes and each state has a reference to the Controls singleton to be able to read user's input.
 The controls are customizable and are stored in an ini file that is read at the game's initial startup.</p>